nupplaphil/friendica/doc/en/admin/install.md

 ### Prepare .htaccess file

 Copy `.htaccess-dist` to `.htaccess` (be careful under Windows) to have working mod-rewrite again.
-If you have installed Friendica into a sub directory, like */friendica/* set this path in `RewriteBase` accordingly.
+If you have installed Friendica into a subdirectory, like */friendica/* set this path in `RewriteBase` accordingly.

 Example: